amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 Each PC who’s involved makes an **action roll** (using the same action) and **the team counts the single best result** as the overall effort for everyone who rolled.
 However, the character leading the group action takes **1 stress** for each PC that rolled<span class="game-term"> 1-3</span> as their best result.

 > This is how you do the “we all sneak into the building” scene.
-Everyone who wants to sneak in rolls their <span class="CharOverride-47">Prowl</span> action, and the best result counts for the whole team.
+Everyone who wants to sneak in rolls their Prowl action, and the best result counts for the whole team.
 The leader suffers stress for everyone who does poorly.
 It’s tough covering for the stragglers.

 **The group action result covers everyone who rolled.** If you don’t roll, your character doesn’t get the effects of the action.